bayesgroup/bayesgroup.github.io/deepbayes-school/2018/task/description.md

 In the optional research assignment, we ask you to study:

-- Which recontraction loss and regularizer lead to more natural images?
+- Which reconstruction loss and regularizer lead to more natural images?
 - How different parameters of your architecture influence the solution?
 For example, consider a different number of layers and a number of neurons.
 Is it beneficial to use noisy layers like Dropout?

 We suggest you to check the solution via ```test_work``` function.